ireaneus/CDI/PersonalStatement.md

 ### **What I Believe About Sin**

-I believe that **sin** is any failure to conform to the moral law of God, in action, attitude, or nature.
-Sin originated with Satan's rebellion against God and entered the human race through Adam's disobedience in the Garden of Eden. *"Through one man sin entered into the world, and death through sin, and so death spread to all men, because all sinned."* **(Romans 5:12).
-Sin separates humanity from God, corrupting the **image of God** in us, and results in both physical and spiritual death. *"For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord."* (Romans 6:23).
+I believe that **sin** is any failure to conform to God’s moral law in action, attitude, or nature.
+Sin originated with Satan's rebellion against God and entered humanity through Adam's disobedience in the Garden of Eden. *"Through one man sin entered into the world, and death through sin, and so death spread to all men, because all sinned."* **(Romans 5:12)**.
+Sin separates us from God, corrupting the **image of God** in us and resulting in both physical and spiritual death. *"For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord."* **(Romans 6:23)**.

-### **The Origin and Nature of Sin**

-- **The Origin of Sin**:
-  Sin began with Satan's rebellion against God and subsequently entered the human race through Adam and Eve's disobedience.
-  *"You were blameless in your ways from the day you were created until unrighteousness was found in you."* (Ezekiel 28:15)
-  *"When the woman saw that the tree was good for food, and that it was a delight to the eyes... she took from its fruit and ate; and she gave also to her husband with her, and he ate."* (Genesis 3:6)

-- **Inherited Sin**:
-  As descendants of Adam, all people inherit a sinful nature, which inclines them toward sin from birth.
-  *"Behold, I was brought forth in iniquity, and in sin my mother conceived me."* (Psalm 51:5)
-  *"There is none righteous, not even one."* (Romans 3:10)

-- **Total Depravity**:
-  Human nature is corrupted by sin in every aspect—mind, will, and emotions—rendering humanity incapable of pleasing God without His grace.
-  *"The heart is more deceitful than all else and is desperately sick; who can understand it?"* (Jeremiah 17:9)
-  *"Those who are in the flesh cannot please God."* (Romans 8:8)

-### **The Consequences of Sin**

-- **Separation from God**:
-  Sin results in spiritual separation from God, disrupting the relationship that humanity was created to enjoy with Him.
-  *"But your iniquities have made a separation between you and your God, and your sins have hidden His face from you."* (Isaiah 59:2)

-- **Physical and Spiritual Death**:
-  Sin brings both physical death and eternal spiritual death, which is separation from God's presence in hell.
-  *"For the wages of sin is death."* (Romans 6:23)
-  *"These will pay the penalty of eternal destruction, away from the presence of the Lord."* (2 Thessalonians 1:9)

-- **Corruption of Creation**:
-  The effects of sin extend beyond humanity, impacting all of creation, which now suffers under a curse.
-  *"For the creation was subjected to futility, not willingly, but because of Him who subjected it, in hope."* (Romans 8:20)

-### **The Different Types of Sin**

-- **Original Sin**:
-  This refers to the sinful nature inherited from Adam, which corrupts every person at birth.
-  *"Through one man sin entered into the world, and death through sin, and so death spread to all men."* (Romans 5:12)

-- **Personal Sin**:
+The origin of sin lies in Satan's initial rebellion, followed by the fall of humanity.
+Created as a powerful angel, Satan became corrupted by pride, *"Your heart was lifted up because of your beauty."* **(Ezekiel 28:17)**, and subsequently led Adam and Eve into disobedience, as they ate from the forbidden tree.
+All descendants of Adam inherit this sinful nature, inclining us toward sin from birth, *"There is none righteous, not even one."* **(Romans 3:10)**.
+Sin pervades every part of our being—mind, will, and emotions—leaving humanity incapable of pleasing God apart from His grace. *"The heart is more deceitful than all else and is desperately sick; who can understand it?"* **(Jeremiah 17:9)**.

+Sin has devastating consequences.
+It creates a barrier between humanity and God, disrupting the relationship we were made to enjoy with Him, *"Your iniquities have made a separation between you and your God."* **(Isaiah 59:2)**.
+Beyond spiritual death, sin also affects creation itself, which now suffers under a curse, *"For the creation was subjected to futility."* **(Romans 8:20)**.

-  Individual acts of transgression committed by each person, for which they are accountable.
-  *"If we say that we have no sin, we are deceiving ourselves and the truth is not in us."* (1 John 1:8)
+Different types of sin include **original sin**, the inherited sinful nature from Adam, **personal sins** committed by each individual, and **sins of commission and omission**—acts of disobedience as well as failures to act in righteousness. *"If we say that we have no sin, we are deceiving ourselves, and the truth is not in us."* **(1 John 1:8)**.

-- **Sins of Commission and Omission**:
-  Sins of commission are deliberate acts of disobedience, while sins of omission occur when one fails to do what is right.
-  *"Therefore, to one who knows the right thing to do and does not do it, to him it is sin."* (James 4:17)

-### **God’s Provision for Sin**

-- **Atonement Through Christ**:
-  God provided the remedy for sin through the sacrificial death and resurrection of Jesus Christ.
-His blood covers the sins of all who believe in Him.
-  *"He Himself bore our sins in His body on the cross, so that we might die to sin and live to righteousness."* (1 Peter 2:24)

-- **Confession and Forgiveness**:
-  Believers are called to confess their sins and seek God's forgiveness, which is freely given in Christ.
-  *"If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."* (1 John 1:9)
+God has provided the ultimate remedy for sin through the atoning sacrifice of Jesus Christ.
+Through His death and resurrection, Jesus bore our sins and offers redemption to all who believe in Him, *"He Himself bore our sins in His body on the cross."* **(1 Peter 2:24)**.
+In Christ, believers are called to confess their sins and find forgiveness, *"If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."* **(1 John 1:9)**, with the promise of being conformed to His image, *"We all... are being transformed into the same image from glory to glory."* **(2 Corinthians 3:18)**.

-- **Restoration of the Image of God**:
-  Through salvation in Christ, the image of God, which was marred by sin, is progressively restored in believers.
-  *"We all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory."* (2 Corinthians 3:18)

-### **Victory Over Sin**

-- **Freedom from Sin’s Dominion**:
-  Believers are no longer slaves to sin but are empowered to live in righteousness through the Holy Spirit.
-  *"For sin shall not be master over you, for you are not under law but under grace."* (Romans 6:14)
+For those in Christ, victory over sin is achieved through the Holy Spirit, who enables believers to live in righteousness and pursue ongoing sanctification, *"For sin shall not be master over you, for you are not under law but under grace."* **(Romans 6:14)**.
+This sanctification process continues throughout life, as God works in believers to make them more like His Son, *"For this is the will of God, your sanctification."* **(1 Thessalonians 4:3)**.

-- **Ongoing Sanctification**:
-  Though the believer is declared righteous in Christ, the process of sanctification continues throughout life as God conforms us to the image of His Son.
-  *"For this is the will of God, your sanctification."* (1 Thessalonians 4:3)

 ---

 ### **Salvation (Soteriology)**